NeuroTechX/ntx_slack_archive/_announcements_.md

  >Again, if someone will just operationalize this for me in terms of I don't know like the moving mirror experiment then people can build it do it and if the evidence isn't there note it and move on

+6/9/2017 6:19 PM

+ **mhough** :

+ >I think no matter the tone stephen is right, keep an eye on how your perceived